jhund/rails-data-explorer/README.md

-# Rails Data Explorer
+# rails-data-explorer

-Rails data explorer (*RDE*) is a Rails engine plugin that makes it magically easy to explore your app's data using charts and statistics.
+rails-data-explorer (*RDE*) is a Rails engine plugin that makes it magically easy to explore your app's data using charts and statistics.

 The purpose of *RDE* is to help you develop an intuition for your app's data